Western Sky personal loans- have you seen the advertisements?

 This matters because the laws of the Cheyenne River Sioux may be substantially different than U.S. laws.
 I have no knowledge as to whether they are or not.

-But think about it, if you are dumb enough, or desperate enough, to take out one of these personal loans in the first place, you are not protected by the U.S. legal system if you run into problems.
+But think about it, if you are dumb enough, or desperate enough, to take out one of these personal loans in the first place, you may not protected by the U.S. legal system if you run into problems.

 Now, I’m sure that the Cheyenne River Sioux are honest and have a fair and equitable legal system in place.
 But the fact is, unless you’re familiar with that legal system, you have no idea what you’re getting into.

-I’ve said all that to say this: I believe and teach my followers that you should make every effort possible to get out of debt and stay out of debt.
-It’s absolutely the best way to live your financial life.
+So I've said all that to say this: I believe and teach my followers that you should make every effort possible to get out of debt and stay out of debt.
+It's absolutely the best way to live your financial life.

-Have you had any personal experience with Western Sky Financial and their personal loans?
+Question: Have you had any personal experience with Western Sky Financial and their personal loans?

 Any experiences with other high interest lenders?